The clock is ticking for e-cig companies to block underage users

-The FDA is giving makers of e-cigarettes sixty days to come up with a more effective, forceful plan to combat underage use of the products.
+The FDA is giving makers of e-cigarettes 60 days to come up with a more effective, forceful plan to combat underage use of the products.

 FDA Commissioner Dr. Scott Gottlieb is yet again moving the goal posts for e-cig companies.
 He now considers underage use of electronic nicotine delivery systems (ENDS) an epidemic, forcing the government to make a choice that we all knew was coming: save the smokers or save the kids?